DirtBagXon/hypseus_singe_data/00-zip-roms/README.md

 |   |   ├── timegal.singe
 |   |   └── *.*   [Other file and/or folder structures]
 |   |
-|   ├── Framework [folder if required]
+|   ├── Framework [Folder: As required]
 ```

-See existing Zip ROM examples (_in repo_) for further details on structure.
+Examine existing Zip ROM examples (_in this repo_) for further details on structure.

 **Final Note:**
-Ensure the _zip_ file itself is named the same as the default `.singe` file within the game. _i.e._ `timegal.zip` holds `timegal.singe` as its main `.singe` file.
+Make sure that the zip file itself is named the same as the default `.singe` file within the game. _i.e._ `timegal.zip` holds `timegal.singe` as its main `.singe` startup file.
 Multi-Game Zipped ROMs are the exception here.
 Watch the `hypseus.log` for clues to issues when the game does not run as expected.

 ## Zipped ROM Packages